A Guide to the Manning Valley and Forster NSW

 On a clear day the water is as blue and aqua as you see on those tropical paradise photos in exotic locations.
 It's not unusual to spot dolphins showing off in the bay and along the beach.
 Whale watching tours are also available.

-Forster sits between Wallis Lake and the Pacific Ocean, surrounded by National and Marine Parks and no wonder in summer it is packed with tourists.
-Forster is known for its oysters and is the largest provider of Sydney Rock Oysters in Australia.
-If you love seafood Forster is the place to visit.
+Forster sits between Wallis Lake and the Pacific Ocean, and is encircled by National and Marine Parks, making it a popular destination for tourists during the summer.
+Renowned for its oysters, Forster is the leading supplier of Sydney Rock Oysters in Australia.
+If you're a seafood enthusiast, Forster is the ideal place to visit.

 At the southern end of the Manning Valley is Hallidays Point, consisting of Black Head, Tallwoods, Red Head and Diamond Beach.